Access to Health Services

 Finding out your child has a disability:

-Finding out or confirming that your child has a disability can be a difficult time.
+You might have a lot of questions when you find out that your child has a disability.
 A diagnosis or professional report is useful, it should give you clarity regarding your child’s situation and identify particular challenges.
 It should be a help to you as you make decisions about supports and school places.

 But it is important to remember that a diagnosis or report does not change who your child is, their unique personality or strengths.
 Take time to find out what your child’s strengths are, what they enjoy, what interests them.
 That is what often directs us to where we do best.